p4lang/p4runtime/docs/README.md

 * Each significant word in a heading / section name
 * PSA extern names

+#### Hexadecimal numbers

+We use lowercase for the letter digits when writing hexadecimal numbers.
+This is a very arbitrary decision, purely for the sake of uniformity.
+Maybe lowercase letters are easier to type for most people?

 ## Document Figures
 Each image in the specification has a corresponding `.odg` file under `assets/`.
 These are LibreOffice drawing files.
 The files are rendered into